lloydestrada/springboot-RESTAPI-CRUD-origin/README.md

-# Spring Boot REST CRUD
+# Spring Boot REST API CRUD origin

 This project is the origin built with **Spring Boot** that demonstrates how to create a simple **REST API** performing **CRUD (Create, Read, Update, Delete)** operations.
 It focuses on building REST endpoints using **RestController**, connecting to a **MySQL database** using **Spring Data JPA**, and managing entities using standard HTTP methods.